Rabeet8/Real-Estate-App/README.md

 # Real Estate App

-A single page application for finding appartment to buy or rent.
+A single page application for finding appartments to buy or rent.

 Its other pages are not currently build.